An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Bounding -torsion in class groups

-Another type of result for $\ell$-torsion takes the form of an asymptotic for the average of $|\Cl_K[\ell]|$ over a family of fields; in this area there have been several spectacular successes, in the form of asymptotics for averages of $|\Cl_K[3]|$ when $K$ is quadratic (Davenport and Heilbronn \cite{DavHei71}), for $4$-torsion when $K$ is quadratic (Fouvry and Kl\"{u}ners \cite{FouKlu06}), and for $|\Cl_K[2]|$ when $K$ is cubic (Bhargava \cite{Bha05}).
-Recent work of Klys \cite{Kly16} gives certain asymptotic results on $3$-torsion in cyclic cubic fields; see also the recent work of Milovic on 16-rank in quadratic fields, e.g. \cite{Mil15}.
-See also results of Klys \cite{Kly16} on moments of $p$-torsion in cyclic degree $p$ fields (conditional on GRH for $p \geq 5$) and of Smith \cite{Smi16,Smi17x} on the distribution of the $2^{k+1}$-class groups in imaginary quadratic fields.

-Most relevant to the work of the present paper are upper bound results for averages, or equivalently results that hold for ``almost all'' fields in a certain family.
-For imaginary quadratic fields, Soundararajan \cite{Sou00} has shown that for each prime $\ell$, the nontrivial bound $|\Cl_K[\ell]| \ll_{\ell,\ep} D_K^{1/2-1/2\ell + \ep}$ holds for all but a possible zero-density family of exceptional fields.
-Heath-Brown and and the first author \cite{HBP14a} recently obtained for each prime $\ell \geq 5$ the unconditional bound \beq |\Cl_K[\ell]| \ll_{\ell,\ep} D_K^{1/2 - 3/(2\ell+2)+\ep} \eeq for all but a possible zero-density family of imaginary quadratic fields; their methods also yield upper bounds for higher moments of $\ell$-torsion for all $\ell \geq 3$.
-Recently, for each degree $n \leq 5$, Ellenberg and the first and third author \cite{EPW16} proved unconditional bounds as strong as \beq \Cl_K[\ell]| \ll_{\ell,\ep} D_K^{1/2-1/(2\ell(n-1)) + \ep} \eeq for all but a possible zero-density exceptional family of degree $n$ extensions of $\Q$.
-(In the case $n=4$, this work had the additional requirement that the fields be non-$D_4$ quartic fields, that is, that the Galois group of the associated Galois closure over $\Q$ is $\not\simeq D_4$.)
-In both \cite{HBP14a} and \cite{EPW16}, the upper bound for the possible exceptional family becomes weaker as $\ell$ increases (e.g. in \cite{EPW16} the number of exceptional fields grows at most as fast as $O_{n,\ep}(X^{1 - 1/(2n(\ell-1)) + \ep})$ for $\ell$ large); this is noticeably different from the bound for the exceptional set we will deduce in Theorem \ref{thm_class_main} from the effective Chebotarev density theorem.
+For $n=2,3,4,5$, bounds for $\ell$-torsion at least as strong as (\ref{EllVen_bd0_corr1}) were already known to hold, unconditionally, for \emph{almost all} degree $n$ $S_n$-fields (without any ramification condition).
+For imaginary quadratic fields, Soundararajan \cite{Sou00} showed that for each prime $\ell$, the nontrivial bound $|\Cl_K[\ell]| \ll_{\ell,\ep} D_K^{1/2-1/2\ell + \ep}$ holds for all but a possible family of exceptional fields of density zero.
+Furthermore, Heath-Brown and the first author \cite{HBP14a} obtained for each prime $\ell \geq 5$ the unconditional bound $|\Cl_K[\ell]| \ll_{\ell,\ep} D_K^{1/2 - 3/(2\ell+2)+\ep} $ for all but a possible density zero family of imaginary quadratic fields; their methods also yield upper bounds for higher moments of $\ell$-torsion for all $\ell \geq 3$.
+For each degree $n \leq 5$, Ellenberg and the first and third authors \cite{EPW16} proved the bound (\ref{EllVen_bd0_corr1}) holds unconditionally for all but a possible density zero exceptional family of degree $n$ extensions of $\Q$.
+(In the case $n=4$, this work had the additional requirement that the fields be non-$D_4$ quartic fields and $\ell \geq 8$ and for $n=5$, the requirement $\ell \geq 25$.)
+In both \cite{HBP14a} and \cite{EPW16}, the upper bound for the possible exceptional family becomes weaker as $\ell$ increases (e.g. in \cite{EPW16} the number of exceptional fields is at most $O_{n,\ep}(X^{1 - 1/(2\ell(n-1)) + \ep})$ for $\ell$ large); this is noticeably different from the bound for the exceptional set in Theorem \ref{thm_class_main}.

-The philosophy underlying each of these works is that the presence of many small rational primes that split completely in a field give a means to bound the $\ell$-torsion subgroup for every $\ell \geq 1$.
-This has been quantified in full generality by Ellenberg and Venkatesh; we state the relevant special case here.